 Classified as being an ‘Area of Outstanding Beauty', the Cotswolds are one of the United Kingdom’s best-loved landscapes, from quaint stone villages and their cobble-ridden alleyways to the expansive scenery just waiting for you to immerse yourself in.
-Our Cotswolds tours are perfect for both outdoor enthusiasts and history-hunters with this romantic region offering you the chance to explore castles straight out of your favourite fairytales and eat at centuries-old pubs.
+Our tours and holidays in the Cotswolds are perfect for both outdoor enthusiasts and history-hunters with this romantic region offering you the chance to explore castles straight out of your favorite fairytales and eat at centuries-old pubs.
 Whether you fancy cycling through the lush greenery on our Cycle the Cotswolds tour or want some time to wander down ancient streets guaranteed to take your breath away, a visit to the Cotswolds should be high on your priority list.

 Our Cotswolds Tours & Holidays

 Trips from 1 January 2023 onwards

 From 1 January 2023, Intrepid will no longer require travelers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).

 However, we continue to strongly recommend that all Intrepid travelers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.